 Why Does My Dog Follow Me Everywhere?

 Ever get the feeling you're being followed?
-Odds are, you've got a dog.
+Odds are, you have a dog.
 Here's why your canine companion follows you everywhere you go.

 In other words, it’s not just your dog that follows you everywhere.
-Everyone else’s dogs play a canine version of follow-the-leader too.
-So let’s unpack this doggy behavior and dive into the reasons why your pup may be following you at any given time.
+Everyone’s dogs play a canine version of follow-the-leader too.
+So let’s unpack this doggy behavior and dive into the reasons your pup may be following you at any given time.